 Not ready to pay for picks?
 That’s no problem.
 There are all kinds of free informational sites out there that cover everything from the basics of betting to advanced handicapping strategy.
 Three free sites that I like to use include the following:

 These sites are all awesome resources full of in-depth information provided for free by experienced bettors.
-Discussion forums are particularly useful because you’ll often find people willing to share tips and strategy that you would never see published at a normal website.
+Sports handicapping forums are particularly useful because you’ll often find people willing to share tips and strategy that you would never see published at a normal website.
 The thing you’ll have to watch out for with discussion forums is unqualified people giving out advice.
 Anyone can sign up for an account and talk a big game.
 You’ll have to spend a little time following the discussions to figure out who’s legit and who’s blowing smoke.

 Covers.com has both free handicapping advice and paid picks.
 If you visit the homepage, you’ll find links to dozens of strategy articles, recent news, current betting odds and much more.
 This is one of the most in depth betting websites you’ll find anywhere.